 - salt and pepper

 - 1 tablespoon butter

-- In a large skillet heat to medium-high heat the oil, when hot add the meat and separate it with a spoon to cover the entire pan, season with salt and pepper, let it brown for 3-5 minutes without mixing.
-Turn and brown on the other side 3-5 minutes.
+- In a large skillet, heat to medium-high heat the oil.
+Add the meat and separate it with a spoon to cover the entire pan when hot.
+Season with salt and pepper, and let it brown for 3-5 minutes without mixing.
+Turn and brown on the other side for 3-5 minutes.

 - Add the finely chopped onion, carrots, and pepper (if used) and stir.
-Cook for 5 minutes stirring occasionally, add diced tomatoes and tomato sauce, add fresh or dried oregano.
+Cook for 5 minutes, stirring occasionally.
+Add diced tomatoes and tomato sauce, and add fresh or dried oregano.

 - Test, adjust the seasoning, let simmer covered for 5-10 minutes or more, add the tablespoon of butter and stir well before serving.